Peacock chair: Design

 The chair has an hourglass shaped base, lifted arms and a woven flared back resembling a peacock's tail.

 The design of the chair is often associated with mid-century modern furniture, known for its bold and elegant silhouette.
 Its striking appearance, with the intricately woven back and open frame, evokes the grace and grandeur of a peacock's plumage, making it a symbol of luxury and artistic flair.
 The chair has gained recognition in pop culture, frequently appearing in various artistic and fashion contexts.

-Symbol
+Symbol in popular culture

+The peacock chair was also featured within many popular television shows that were produced in the United States, like Morticia Addams's chair in the 1964 television series The Addams Family and the popular Hawaiian musician Don Ho prominently sat on his peacock chair while performing behind his keyboard during the 1976-1977 televised broadcast of his daytime variety program The Don Ho Show in the United States.

+The peacock chair is also featured in motion picture films, such as My Fair Lady (1964), Emmanuelle (1972), Too Late The Hero (1970), Black Panther (2018), and Bohemian Rhapsody (2018).